RE-OPENING of CCCV:

 - For now, Bibles will not be available in the Sanctuary pews and paper Bulletins will not be distributed.

 Please be mindful that some may not be comfortable with handshaking, embracing, or touching anyone outside of their personal household.
-Additional hand sanitizer dispensers have been made available in all foyers and throughout our campus.
+Hand sanitizer dispensers have been made available in all foyers and throughout our campus.
 We will continue to disinfect meeting areas, classrooms, doorknobs, and counter surfaces for everyone’s protection.

 If you have a fever or flu-like symptoms, please stay home and seek medical attention.